jrie/sqstorage/README.md

 #### Permissions and error 500

-The directories `smartyfolders/` and `languages/locale/` need to be **writeable and readable** for the webserver.
+The directories `smartyfolders/`, `support/` and `languages/locale/` need to be **write and readable** for the webserver.
 This also fixes error 500 in some circumstances - please see your webserver log access and error report in case of questions.

 ```
 chown -R www-data smartyfolders/
 chgrp -R www-data smartyfolders/

+chown -R www-data support/
+chgrp -R www-data support/

 chown -R www-data languages/locale/
 chgrp -R www-data languages/locale/